Cell phones are turning people everywhere into downward-facing zombies . . .

 - T is for turkey, D is for deer.
 One of those reasons is why we are not here.
 So leave a message at the beep.

--This is a test of the Answering Machine Broadcast System.
+- This is a test of the Answering Machine Broadcast System.
 This is only a test.

-Darcy: Why there are so many people named Smith in the phone book?
+Darcy: Why are there so many people named Smith in the phone book?

-Craig: They all have phones.
+Craig: Because they all have phones.

 Did you know that you can play tunes by pushing the buttons on a telephone?
 All you need to do is call a friend and push the numbered buttons as shown.